 Step 4: List the Best Places You Want to Visit in the Country

 You can choose the places you want to visit when you are in the country or ask your tour company for the best places.
 The itinerary is also flexible; you can make changes to it, but be sure to inform your Bhutanese associate beforehand so they get enough time to make arrangements for transportation, accommodation, cancellations, etc. Bhutan is a small country yet too big with tons of amazing places to visit.
 Once you are on board, remember these places – Paro, Thimphu, Punakha, Phobjikha, and the Haa Valley.
-You will be exposed to the traditional Bhutanese lifestyles, unique living, food, festivals, rich biodiversity, breathtaking landscapes, snow-covered mountains, and the fresh mountain river.
+You will be exposed to the famous places of Bhutan; traditional Bhutanese lifestyles, unique living, food, festivals, rich biodiversity, breathtaking landscapes, snow-covered mountains, and the fresh mountain river.

 Step 5: Know the Best Time to Visit the Country